Andre0512/hon/README.md

 5. Create a [pull request](https://github.com/Andre0512/hon/pulls)

 #### Tips and Tricks
-- If you want to have some states humanreadable, have a look at the `translation_key` parameter of the `EntityDescription`
+- If you want to have some states humanreadable, have a look at the `translation_key` parameter of the `EntityDescription`.
 - If you need to implement some more logic, create a pull request to the underlying library.
 There we collect special requirements in the `appliances` directory.
+- Use [pyhOn](https://github.com/Andre0512/pyhOn)s translate command to read out the official translations

 ## Tested Devices
 - Haier WD90-B14TEAM5